 When choosing a toe shape for your cricket bat, it's crucial to weigh the pros and cons of the square toe design.

 One of the primary considerations is weight distribution.
-Square toes add unnecessary weight to the bottom of the bat, making it challenging to achieve an optimal balance between bat size and pick-up feel.
-This extra weight at the toe can affect the bat's manoeuvrability, especially for players who prefer a lighter bat.
+Square toes add unnecessary weight to the bottom of the bat, making it challenging to achieve an optimal balance between bat size and pick up weight.
+This extra weight at the toe can affect the bat's manoeuvrability, especially for players who prefer a lighter bat but are looking for the best cricket bats for power hitting.

 Another downside to square toes is their susceptibility to damage.
 The sharper corners of a square toe are more prone to wear and tear.
 They provide a larger surface area that can be impacted at the bat's weakest point.
 This is particularly evident when the toe is nicked at the corner or jammed down on a yorker, increasing the likelihood of damage.